CBET-DT: Transition

 Through the 1968 Broadcasting Act, the Canadian Radio-television Commission (the forerunner to today's Canadian Radio-television and Telecommunications Commission (CRTC)) decreed that broadcast stations licensed within Canada must be at least 80 percent owned by Canadians.
-With this ordinance in effect, RKO General was forced to put the CKLW stations up for sale.
-Western Ontario Broadcasting's licence to operate the stations was renewed for only one year, and in 1969, General Tire decided to get out altogether rather than accept a 20 percent share.
+With this ordinance in effect, RKO General announced that it would put the CKLW stations up for sale on July 10, 1969.
+Western Ontario Broadcasting's licence to operate the stations was renewed until September 1, 1970, and in 1969, General Tire decided to get out altogether rather than accept a 20 percent share.

 Two Canadian broadcasting firms, Maclean Hunter (which owned CTV station CFCN-TV in Calgary), and Baton Broadcasting (owners of Toronto's CTV flagship station CFTO-TV), made a joint offer to purchase the stations, but were turned down by the CRTC.
 Both Maclean Hunter and Baton wanted to convert CKLW-TV into a CTV affiliate, which was an unrealistic prospect, given the large number of American imports on CTV's schedule.
 Maclean Hunter also owned CFCO in Chatham (also in the Windsor–Detroit market), and neither company could agree whether to sell CFCO or the CKLW stations.
 Baton was undeterred in its quest and reapplied again, and with a new partner—the CBC, which had wanted an owned-and-operated station in southwestern Ontario for some time.
 Baton and CBC formed a holding company, known as St. Clair River Broadcasting Ltd., which was 75 percent owned by Baton; the CBC held the remaining 25 percent.
-This time, the CRTC approved the application, and in 1970 the CBC/Baton alliance took control of CKLW-TV.
+This time, the CRTC approved the application, and on February 27, 1970, the CBC/Baton alliance took control of CKLW-TV.
 St. Clair River was granted a five-year licence by the CRTC to operate the station, after which Baton would sell full ownership to the CBC.
 Meanwhile, Baton took sole control of CKLW-AM-FM, operating them until they were sold to CUC Broadcasting in 1984 and to CHUM Limited in 1993.
 The radio outlets are now owned by Bell Media Radio, successor-in-interest to Baton, after Bell acquired CHUM in 2007.